BartTh/pancreasread/Developer_readme.md

       - Allow HTTP & HTTPS traffic
       - Set a static external IP-address
       - Settings which are not mentioned can be left to default

+Note: other zones are possible for usage of Tesla P100 GPUs, however us zones do no require deposit of own funds.

 4. Navigate to  https://developer.nvidia.com/cuda-downloads and install CUDA 8.0:
       > sudo dpkg -i cuda-repo-ubuntu1604-8-0-local-ga2_8.0.61-1_amd64.deb\